yxuco/enftapp/README.md

 [Install MetaMask for Chrome](https://metamask.io/download.html), and create an account for testing.

-Add ABI defintion of the [sample contract](https://github.com/yxuco/enft), i.e., [enft.json](./packages/contracts/src/abis/enft.json), which is extracted from the contract build result in `artifacts/contracts/ENFT.sol/ENFT.json` if the contract is built using `hardhat`.
+Add ABI defintion of the [sample contract](https://github.com/yxuco/enft), i.e., [enft.json](./packages/contracts/src/abis/enft.json), which is extracted from the contract build result in `artifacts/contracts/ENFT.sol/ENFT.json` if the contract is built using [hardhat](https://hardhat.org).

 Add the reference and deployed address of the contract to [abis.js](./packages/contracts/src/abis.js) and [addresses.js](./packages/contracts/src/addresses.js).